udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 #### Exit criteria

--   Two groups with users that will be used to test delegated permissions using role based access control (RBAC).
+-   Two groups with users that will be used to test delegated permissions using role based access control (RBAC)

 ### Task 3: Configure delegated permissions